The participation trophy debate was briefly mentioned in the EconTalk podcast linked to in the previous post.

 And, that was okay.
 Playing was more for us kids and less about pleasing parents and grandparents.
 They just wanted us to stay in school and out of trouble.
 We weren’t worried about college scholarships, going pro or being sports prodigies.

 I think that’s the major thing that has changed.
 Now, sports is more about the parents.
 You know who I am talking about.
-Raise your hand if you or someone you know has mentioned to fellow adults that your kid plays a sport for a “competitive club”.
+Raise your hand if you or someone you know has mentioned to fellow adults that your kid plays a sport for a “competitive club,” as if it’s some badge of honor showing off that your kid is good enough to play competitive.

 If you have a strong stance on the participation trophy debate, it may be a sign that you care about youth sports more than is healthy.
 Think about why you care more about that than you do your child’s video game or Lego building achievements.